PKS 0634−20: Description

 PKS 0634−20 is classified as a giant radio galaxy with a complex radio structure.
 When imaged with a 21 centimeter radio map, the structure is best described as a double-triple made up of seven components with an unresolved southern bright component.
 Observations made by the Westerbork Synthesis Radio Telescope found the outer edges of two components have a separation gap of 14 arcseconds.
 In addition, the components are narrow and configured, similar to 3C 236.

 Observations made with the Effelsberg 100-m Radio Telescope and Very Large Array, discovered there is a long radio emission bridge in PKS 0634−20.
 When imaged, the bridge is found extending to the outer collinear hotspots with its polarization degree varying from 8% to 30%.
 When travelling a far distance in terms of projection, there is a change in which the bridge becomes narrower and the polarization degree increases.
 Results also showed the hotspots located at north and south directions have polarization percentages of 5% and 20%.
 As mapping at 4".5 resolution also showed the same thing, this suggests either beam cancellation of the northern sub-parts of the hotspot or differential Faraday rotation.
 Imaging at high resolutions by the Australia Telescope Compact Array also showed the south hotspot has a significant sub-structure.

 The host of PKS 0634−20 is a normal elliptical galaxy lying in the poor cluster environment.
 According to imaging by the Anglo-Australian Telescope, the appearance of the galaxy is described as peculiar with a sign of a filamentary structure showing an extension into a northwest quadrant.
-There is an emission line nebula extending by 20 kiloparsecs from its central nucleus with molecular gas estimated to be 3 x 10^{9} M_{ʘ}.
+There is an emission line nebula extending by 20 kiloparsecs from its central nucleus with molecular gas estimated to be 3 × 10^{9} M_{☉}.
 As its mass is greater than the warm gas in the galaxy, this indicates the nebula is radiation-bound.
 The large quantity of gas is believed to be acquired from either a spiral or a gas-rich galaxy.

 Strong doubly ionized oxygen narrow emission lines has been identified in the spectra of PKS 0634−20 with an extent of 70 kiloparsecs along its radio axis.
 Astronomers also suggested the galaxy might have a hidden quasar based on the discovery of a reddened source coinciding with its nucleus.